Media-Smart/vedastr/README.md

 ## Prepare data
 1. Download Lmdb data from [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark),
  which contains training data, validation data and evaluation data.
+Note: we didn't use the ST dataset released by them, (here)[https://github.com/ayumiymk/aster.pytorch#data-preparation] is the ST dataset we used.

 2. Make directory data as follows: